 <! main page here is entry in the table, tablefooter picks up this TD mark with an endTD mark>

 East Coast Satellite Data

 AVHRRSurface water temperature from NOAA's Advanced Very High Resolution Radiometer (AVHRR).
-Overpasses from all operating AVHRR instruments are averaged into a single composite (composite includes day and night overpasses).
+Overpasses from all operating AVHRR instruments are averaged into daily, 3-day, 7-day, monthly, seasonal and annual composites (composite includes day and night overpasses).
 Spatial resolution is nominally 1 km.
+More information

 MODISChlorophyll-a from the Moderate Resolution Imaging Spectroradiometer (MODIS) onboard the NASA Aqua satellite, processed using the NOAA OC3 algorithm with the combined NIR-SWIR atmospheric correction (NOAA OC3 NIR-SWIR).
 More information